 51 percent of businesses lack a disaster recovery plan for big data and mobile devices.
 You can save time and money by having a plan in place in the event your company experiences data loss.
 Your plan should seek to identify who has access to the device and what data was lost, potential recovery options, and the impact it may have on your business.
 The plan also should include a contact list that identifies IT personnel, a data recovery expert and legal counsel or law enforcement agencies.

 A company policy and a data recovery plan are essential tools in your arsenal to prevent employee data loss.
 By implementing these simple steps, you can save your company and employees from potential business-breaking blunders.
-Additionally, in the case of any security or data questions regarding Seacoast Business Banking, our team is standing by 24/7 at 800.706.9991.
+Additionally, in the case of any security or data questions regarding Seacoast Business Banking, our team is ready to help at 866.710.5778.